FCEC UNIQUE FEATURES

 The FCEC building is accessible from the street and will be accessible from Jones Park (upon completion of Park upgrades) to allow for multiple uses and revenue potential.
 You can see in the rendering below that there will be concert space in the park, as well as green area, and the open windows of the exhibition center provide unique ambiance within the building.

 One of the biggest nods to Appleton’s history is in the spire, shown below, that runs vertically through the entire building.
 The spire represents the smokestack that was a part of the first fully-operational power plant in the country.
 It is 82 feet tall to correspond with 1882, the year that the power plant opened.
-The structure is lit with color-changing LED lights that can be changed to accommodate a visiting organization or to celebrate a special event or holiday.
+The structure is also lit with color-changing LED lights that can be changed to accommodate a visiting organization or to celebrate a special event or holiday.